-Corporate Governance Council) "Recommendation" Ref Departure Explanation ("Principle No" Ref followed by Recommendation Ref) 1.3 Written agreements Given the nature and size of the Company, its have not been executed business interests and the stage of development, with all directors and the Board is of the view that the roles and senior executives. responsibilities of all directors and senior executives are clearly defined and understood and that written agreements for all directors and senior executives are not warranted as yet.
-1.5 No formal diversity The Company does not discriminate on the basis of policy has been gender.
-While gender imbalances may occur from established.
-No time to time, all applicants for positions with the measurable objectives Group are assessed on their merits irrespective of for achieving gender their gender.
-Given the nature and size of the diversity in the Company, its business interests and the stage of composition of its development, the Board is of the view that the board, senior executives current composition of the Board does not and workforce generally disadvantage the Company and a diversity policy is have been established. not necessary to provide a competitive advantage at this time.
-1.6 and 1.7 No formal process has There is no formal process for periodically been established for evaluating the performance of Directors and Senior periodically evaluating Executives as the Board monitors the performance the performance of of directors and senior executives on an on-going Directors and Senior basis and conducts an evaluation of the Executives and no performance of directors and senior executives as performance evaluation and when the Board considers appropriate. has been undertaken.
-2.1 A Nomination The Board comprises four members each of whom Committee has not have valuable contributions to make in fulfilling the been formed. role of a nomination committee member.
+PRNCIPLES AND RECOMMENDATIONS EXPLANATION Principle 1: Lay solid foundations for management and oversight Recommendation 1.3 Written agreements have not been executed with all directors and senior executives.
+Given the nature and size of the Company, its business interests and the stage of development, the Board is of the view that the roles and responsibilities of all directors and senior executives are clearly defined and understood and that written agreements for all directors and senior executives are not warranted as yet.
+Recommendation 1.5 No formal diversity policy has been established.
+No measurable objectives for achieving gender diversity in the composition of its board, senior executives and workforce generally have been established.
+The Company does not discriminate on the basis of gender.
+While gender imbalances may occur from time to time, all applicants for positions with the Group are assessed on their merits irrespective of their gender.
+Given the nature and size of the Company, its business interests and the stage of development, the Board is of the view that the current composition of the Board does not disadvantage the Company and a diversity policy is not necessary to provide a competitive advantage at this time.
+Recommendation 1.6 and 1.7 No formal process has been established for periodically evaluating the performance of Directors and Senior Executives and no performance evaluation has been undertaken.
+There is no formal process for periodically evaluating the performance of Directors and Senior Executives as the Board monitors the performance of directors and senior executives on an on-going basis and conducts an evaluation of the performance of directors and senior executives as and when the Board considers appropriate.
+Principle 2: Structure the board to add value Recommendation 2.1 A Nomination Committee has not been formed.
+The Board comprises three members each of whom have valuable contributions to make in fulfilling the role of a nomination committee member.
 A director will excuse himself where there is a personal interest or conflict.
-2.4 and 2.5 The Board does not Given the nature and size of the Company, its have a majority of business interests and the stage of development, independent directors. the Board is of the view that active director oversight with executive involvement is required in multiple jurisdictions and disciplines, thereby limiting the number of directors who can be independent.
+Recommendation 2.4 and 2.5 The Board does not have a majority of independent directors.
+Given the nature and size of the Company, its business interests and the stage of development, the Board is of the view that active director oversight with executive involvement is required in multiple jurisdictions and disciplines, thereby limiting the number of directors who can be independent.
 Given the nature and depth of their experience, each of the directors are aware of and capable of acting in an independent manner and in the best interests of the shareholders.
+Recommendation 2.6 A listed entity should disclose: The Company does not have a program for inducting new directors or for periodically reviewing whether there is a need for existing directors to undertake professional development to maintain the skills and knowledge needed to perform their role as directors effectively.
+Given the nature and size of the Company, its business interests and the stage of development, the Board is of the view that all directors already have sufficient skills, knowledge and familiarity with the Company and its operating environment to fulfil their role on the board and on any board committees effectively.
+All directors are responsible for their own training and development.
+Principle 4: Safeguard integrity in corporate reporting Recommendation 4.1 No formal audit committee has been established or formal charter drawn.
+Given the size and nature of the Company, its business interests and the ongoing level of involvement of all directors it is not considered necessary that a formal audit committee be established, or a charter be drawn.